 a path/trail that is used to overcome a barrier (steep slopes).
 The Tiger Trail is a very steep set of stairs and an unimproved pathway located in Pioneer Park near the Corbin and Moore-Turner Heritage Gardens.
 It generally connects the area between West Cliff Avenue and 7th Avenue.
-It was named Tiger Trail because students from Lewis & Clark High School used to use the trail to get to and from school.
-Walkers and joggers in the neighborhood now use the trail.
+It is named Tiger Trail because students from Lewis & Clark High School use the trail to get to and from school.
+Walkers and joggers in the neighborhood also use the trail.
+The South Hill Coalition Connectivity and Livability Strategic Plan identifies this as a potential Ped-Bike Linkage to improve neighborhood grid connectivity.